odoo/odoo/doc/reference/views.rst

     corresponding attribute to ``false``
 ``limit``
     the default size of a page.
-It should be a positive integer
+It should be a positive integer ``expand``
+    when the list view is grouped, automatically open the first level of groups if set to true (default: false)

 Possible children elements of the list view are: